Nyungwe Forest

-Nyungwe National Park is hailed for its tremendous biodiversity, more so for harboring so many endemics.
+Nyungwe National Park is hailed for its tremendous biodiversity, more so for harbouring so many endemics.
 It is known to be one of the most endemic species-rich locations in Africa.
-Nyungwe lies within the Albertine Right Eco-region which has a lot of endemic wildlife and the park has one of the highest concentration of these endemics.
+Nyungwe lies within the Albertine Right Eco-region which has a lot of endemic wildlife and the park has one of the highest concentrations of these endemics.

 There are 75 species of mammals in Nyungwe including among others Cerval Cat, Golden Cat, Wild Cat, Mongoose, Congo Clawless Otter, Genet, Civet, Duiker, Bushbuck, Hyrax and the Leopards.

-Other wildlife includes many species of butterflies of which 40 are endemic to Nyungwe Forest, a small number of snakes because of the high altitude, a number of lizards and 5 species of chameleon.
+Other wildlife includes many species of butterflies of which 40 are endemic to Nyungwe Forest, a small number of snakes because of the high altitude, several lizards and 5 species of chameleon.

-Nyungwe national park is simply a primate heaven!
-Nyungwe has one of the highest concentration of primates in a single location.
+Nyungwe National Park is simply a primate heaven!
+Nyungwe has one of the highest concentrations of primates in a single location.
 The park has 13 species of primates that have been recorded so far.
 The chimpanzees are the most known primates in Nyungwe.
 They are also the only great ape in the park (there are no gorillas in Nyungwe).
 The population of chimps in Nyungwe is about 500.

 The birds in Nyungwe National Park